foxbunny/vanilla-ui-patterns/README.md

 Each example is a sub-folder within this repository.
 The following examples are
 available:

+### `form-submission`

+Example of trapping form submission with custom validation, accessible password demasking, and conversion of form data to JSON.

 ### `tabbed-interface`

 An example of a classic tab interface.